jboss-developer/jboss-eap-quickstarts/batch-processing/README.md

 ### Usage 1: Import the file without any errors ###

-Click on `Generate a new file ans start import job` button.
+Click on `Generate a new file and start import job` button.
 This will generate a new file with 10 unique records to be imported.
 After the file is generated, the import job will start.

 You will see a table containing information about the task that was just started.
-You can click on `Refresh the table` button and realize that the job was completed.
+You can click on `Update jobs list` button and realize that the job was completed.

 #### Investigate the Console Output ####

 At the logs you will see that the files with 10 records were processed using 3 records at a time.

-    15:57:40,313 INFO  [org.jboss.as.quickstarts.batch.controller.BatchController] (default task-3) Starting to generate 10 in file /var/folders/j8/63sgdmbn5tqdkyw0tz6df53r0000gn/T/temp-file
+    15:57:40,313 INFO  [org.jboss.as.quickstarts.batch.controller.BatchController] (default task-3) Starting to generate 10 in file /var/folders/j8/63sgdmbn5tqdkyw0tz6df53r0000gn/T/temp-file.txt
-    15:57:40,315 INFO  [org.jboss.as.quickstarts.batch.controller.BatchController] (default task-3) File generated at /var/folders/j8/63sgdmbn5tqdkyw0tz6df53r0000gn/T/temp-file
+    15:57:40,315 INFO  [org.jboss.as.quickstarts.batch.controller.BatchController] (default task-3) File generated at /var/folders/j8/63sgdmbn5tqdkyw0tz6df53r0000gn/T/temp-file.txt
     15:57:40,404 INFO  [org.jboss.as.quickstarts.batch.job.listener.JobListener] (Batch Thread - 1) Job import-file - Execution #1 starting.
     15:57:40,468 INFO  [org.jboss.as.quickstarts.batch.job.ContactsPersister] (Batch Thread - 1) No checkpoint detected.
 Cleaning the Database
     15:57:40,753 INFO  [org.jboss.as.quickstarts.batch.job.ContactsFormatter] (Batch Thread - 1) Register #1 - Changing name ZIqYKITxiM -> Ziqykitxim | phone  978913851 -> (978)-913-851